Can You Foam Roll Your Forearms and Biceps Safely? | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Foam rolling forearms and biceps is safe when you stay on the muscle belly and avoid joints
+- &#10003;Foam rolling forearms and biceps is safe when you stay on the muscle belly and away from joints

 Yes, foam rolling your forearms and biceps is safe and effective for most people.
 Both areas build up tension fast from lifting and repetitive desk work.
 Myofascial release applies sustained pressure to soft tissue to reduce tightness, and it addresses that tension directly, improving range of motion and reducing post-workout soreness.
 Two rules apply to both muscles: stay on the muscle belly, and keep pressure away from joints.